Stewori/JyNI/README.md

 (`PyByteArray` is a subclass of `PySequence` and thus offers a delegator-field that allows to customize the indexed access-behavior).

-Builtins that don't provide access via macros can be wrapped.
+Built-ins that don't provide access via macros can be wrapped.
 That means, the original CPython data structure is not used and not even allocated.
 All functions of such objects are rewritten to delegate their calls to Jython.
 However, also in these cases, we usually don't rewrite everything.
 Functions